tkerby/flipperzero-firmware-wPlugins/README.md

 # Hitachi AC Remote

-Hitachi AC remote control for Flipper Zero.
+Hitachi AC remote controller for Flipper Zero.

-Emulates the PC-LHxx series remote controller.
+Emulates the PC-LHxx series remote controller, specifically the PC-LH3 series, and also the PC-LH6Q variant that can be found on AliExpress and similar places.

 Based on [Mitsubishi AC Remote](https://github.com/achistyakov/flipperzero-mitsubishi-ac-remote) by [@achistyakov](https://github.com/achistyakov) and [Midea AC Remote](https://github.com/xakep666/flipperzero-midea-ac-remote) by [@xakep666](https://github.com/xakep666).